 Massage is a healing therapy practiced around the world.
 It can help relieve muscle tension, reduce stress, and bring calmness.
 We offer several different types of massage including Swedish, craniosacral, Jin Shin Jyutsu®, and lymphatic drainage.
 (Costs $40 per appointment)

 Mind-Body Skills Group

 Restore a sense of peace and well-being and reduce the pain and stress of cancer in this class.
 Learn breath, sound, and meditation techniques to practice at home.
 (Free program)

 Created by Eric Garland, PhD, MORE aims to treat chronic pain, unhealthy habits, anxiety, and depression by helping increase self-control and mental flexibility.
 (Ask about insurance coverage)

 Personalized nutrition counseling is available for people with all types of cancer.
 Our dietitians help with many nutrition topics including managing treatment-related side effects, weight changes, use of vitamins and supplements, and dietary needs for cancer survivors.
 (Free service)

 This clinic helps survivors of childhood cancer stay healthy and informed.
 Patients can review past treatments, learn about possible late effects, and get referrals to specialists if they have new medical problems.
 Call 801-585-7180.
 (Ask about insurance coverage)

 Physical activity can help manage common cancer-related symptoms and side effects such as fatigue and weakness.
 Cancer patients in POWER receive a personalized exercise prescription.
 View the class schedule and descriptions.

 (Costs $8.33-$15 per session)

-Classes and seasonal activities are free and include the following:
+Classes and seasonal activities include the following: